-WITN ESSES

-INCA INCARCERATED UNINCARCERATED

-VOLUNTARY A court order that the witness be brought to court is required.
-Papers are due 4 weeks before trial.
-INVOLUNTARY A court order that the witness be brought to court and a subpoena are required.
-A motion must be served & filed 4 weeks before trial.
-Subpoena forms must be completed 2 weeks before trial.
-VOLUNTARY Nothing need be sought or obtained from the court.
-INVOLUNTARY Pro se parties must obtain an order granting issuance of a subpoena.
-Papers are due 4 weeks before trial.
+INCARCERATED UNINCARCERATED VOLUNTARY INVOLUNTARY VOLUNTARY INVOLUNTARY A court order that the A court order that witness be brought to court Nothing need be sought Pro se parties must the witness be and a subpoena are or obtained from the obtain an order brought to court is granting issuance of required.
+A motion must court. required.
+Papers are a subpoena.
+Papers be served & filed 4 weeks due 4 weeks before before trial.
+Subpoena are due 4 weeks trial. forms must be completed 2 before trial. weeks before trial.
 Completed forms and fees are due 2 weeks before trial.